Theming and Tokens

 }

-See docs/standards/host-theme-color-adoption.md for the full verified token map per theme, the compliance checklist, and guidance on themes that expose no recognizable brand token.
+See docs/standards/host-theme-color-adoption.md in the plugin repo for the full verified token map per theme, the compliance checklist, and guidance on themes that expose no recognizable brand token.

 custom_css: freeform CSS from the admin